jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 $1FD0 0000|$1FDF FFFF|Config Type 1 Space|1MB|$0000 0000|$000F FFFF
 $1FE0 0000|$1FFF FFFF|I/O Space|2MB|$0000 0000|$001F FFFF

-### 2.3.2 PCI Software Configuration Type 0 Access
+### 2.3.2 PCI Prometheus Configuration Type 0 Access

-When accessing the configuration registers of software configured PCI devices on the bus.
+When accessing the configuration registers of Prometheus configured PCI devices on the bus.
 Prometheus allows selection of up to four devices via **IDSEL** using **A[15..11]**.
 Here, we have added flexability to support up to 21 PCI slots, as defined in the PCI Specification.
 In order to ensure compatability with exising Prometheus drivers, Prometheus (non-AUTOCONFIG) PCI cards must be placed in slots where **IDSEL** is driven by **A[19..16]**.
 AUTOCONFIG PCI slots may be driven by any bit in **A[31..11]**.

 **A[31..20]** PCI Device Number (Amiga PCI AUTOCONFIG Slot Offset, see Table 2.0.3.a)
 **A[19..16]** PCI Device Number (Prometheus and Amiga PCI AUTOCONFIG Slot Offsets, see Table 2.0.3.a)